• High School eligibility

 NCHSAA Calendar

-To be eligible for tryouts, practice, or participation in interscholastic athletic contests, a player must meet all North Carolina High School Athletic Association (NCHSAA) and Wake County Public School System (WCPSS) eligibility requirements and policies:
+To join tryouts, practices, or games, you must follow all North Carolina High School Athletic Association (NCHSAA) and Wake County Public School System (WCPSS) rules.

 Age

-Students must not participate if they turn 19 years of age on or before Aug.
+• You cannot participate if you turn 19 on or before Aug.
 31 of the current school year.

 Attendance

-• WCPSS requires students to be in attendance 85% of the previous semester.
+• You must attend 85% of the previous semester.

 Academics

 • A student, upon first entering grade nine (9), is academically eligible for competition during the first semester on high school teams.
-All requirements must be met the first semester (Fall) in order for this student to be eligible for athletic participation the second semester (Spring).
+All requirements must be met the first semester (Fall) in order for this student to maintain eligibility for athletic participation the second semester (Spring).

-• WCPSS also requires a cumulative overall grade point average of 1.5 or above.
+• Keep a grade point average of 1.5 or higher.

 Enrollment